MianReplicate/Local-Flags/README.md

 **(Optional Steps)**

+6. You can assign colors to flags (this affects the team color) by creating an image with a color at pixel 0, 0 with the name of its assigned flag.
+For example, if you wanted to assign the color blue to the United States flag, you would create an image named the exact same as the United States flag texture image, and then make the solid color of the image blue, and then save this image and drag it into "CustomFlagToTeamColors."
-6. If you want, you can add a cover inside of the "Local" folder.
+7. If you want, you can add a cover inside of the "Local" folder.
 This will replace the default cover.
 Make sure your file is named "cover" and is a jpg or png file.
-7. If you want to, you can create multiple local packs.
+8. If you want to, you can create multiple local packs.
 In "Packs", duplicate the "Local" folder and rename it.
 This name will be the name of the pack ingame.
 You now have another pack that you can separate flags into and a different cover for!

 # FAQ